hynek/environ-config/.github/CONTRIBUTING.md

 $ pre-commit install
 ```

-This is not strictly necessary, because our [Tox] file contains an environment that runs:
+This is not strictly necessary, because our [Nox] file contains an environment that runs:

 ```console
 $ pre-commit run --all-files